Chandra Deep Field South

 The image was created by compositing 11 individual ACIS-I exposures for a cumulative exposure time of over one million seconds, in the period 1999–2000, by a team led by Riccardo Giacconi.
 This region was selected for observation because it has much less galactic gas and dust to obscure distant sources.
 Further observations taken between 2000 and 2010 have resulted in a total of exposure of over four million seconds.
 An additional four million seconds of exposure are scheduled to be undertaken by the end of 2015, resulting in an integrated exposure time of eight million seconds.
 The Chandra Deep Field South is the single target where Chandra has observed the longest.

 Multispectral observations of the region were carried out in collaboration with the Very Large Telescope and the Paranal Observatory.
 Through the course of these investigations, the X-ray background was determined to have originated from the central supermassive black holes of distant galaxies, and a better characterization of Type II quasars was obtained.
 The CDFS discovered over 300 X-ray sources, many of them from "low luminosity" AGN lying about 9 billion light years away.
 The study also discovered the then most distant Type II quasar, lying at redshift z=3.7, some 12 billion light years away.

 In 2014 and 2015 astronomers detected four very intense burst of X-rays, currently unexplained, from a small galaxy, known as CDF-S XT1, about 11 billion light years from Earth in the Fornax constellation.

+Extended Chandra Deep Field South

+The Extended Chandra Deep Field South (ECDFS) comprises four contiguous observations each of about 250 thousand seconds, using Chandra’s ACIS‑I instrument.
+They flanked the original deep CDF-S field.
+Together they cover approximately 0.3 square degrees and were completed in 2004–2005 to provide a wider, shallower complement to the ultra-deep central pointing.
+This extension enabled improved sampling of large-scale structure, environment studies of X-ray sources, and generation of enhanced point-source and extended-source catalogs.

+There was substantial follow-up across optical, infrared, radio, and submillimetre bands, including VLT/Keck spectroscopy, VLA imaging, the LABOCA survey and Euclid.
+In 2025, the ECDFS was chosen as one of the key fields for Data Preview 1 (DP1), the first science-grade data release from the Rubin Observatory’s LSST Commissioning Camera.
+DP1 was released June 30, 2025.